lukaselsrode/projects/total_behavioural_tracker/README.md

-Graphics:
-        - Need a graphic for the intro splash screen + the app-home screen []

 Updates to Source Code:
         - Fonts are default doo-doo at the moment []
         - Pop-up kinda hacky []
         - Notifications... if I have time before the 24th []

 Repository:
         - setup public permissions []